starenka/laholator/README.md

 Laholátor allows you to generate random text based on ngram sample analysis done by NLTK (http://www.nltk.org/).
-This particular app generates text based on work by JUDr.PhDr.Mgr. et Mgr.Henryk Lahola, but you can make it work for any other texts by modifying the samples db.
+This particular app generates text based on work by JUDr.PhDr.Mgr. et Mgr.Henryk Lahola, but you can make it work for any other texts by modifying the "sample" table in db.
 It's build on Flask (http://flask.pocoo.org/) web framework.

 Setup
 -----